deepak9001yadav/Flight-Backed-Services/README.md

 ## Project Setup

--clone the project on your local
+- clone the project on your local

--Execute `npm install` on the root directory and add the following environment variable. -`PORT = 3000` -inside the `src/config` folder create a new file `config.json` and then add the following piece of json.
+- Execute `npm install` on the root directory and add the following environment variable. -`PORT = 3000`

+- create a `.env` files in the root directory and add the following environment variable

+-inside the `src/config` folder create a new file `config.json` and then add the following piece of json.

 ```